harrism04/slideofhand/memory-bank/activeContext.md

 ## Active Decisions & Considerations
 - Full-screen slide mode implemented as a toggle within the existing standard practice page.
-- PPTX import is disabled due to unresolved build issues with its dependencies.
-PDF import is maintained.
+- All file imports (PPTX and PDF) are now disabled to resolve Vercel build errors.
+The `pdf-parse` dependency has been removed.
 - Backend for interactive Q&A practice mode is complete, using OpenAI for text generation and Groq PlayAI TTS for speech.
-- The core issue was the client-side Supabase client not being configured for cookie-based SSR authentication.
+- The core issue regarding `null` session was the client-side Supabase client not being configured for cookie-based SSR authentication.
 - The server-side setup (`middleware.ts` and API routes using `createServerClient`) was largely correct but depended on the client sending the auth cookies.
+- Route protection is implemented in `middleware.ts` by checking the user's session and redirecting if necessary, while allowing access to defined public paths.

 ## Important Patterns & Preferences
 - For Next.js applications using Supabase SSR features (middleware, API routes needing auth context), it's crucial to use: